 There’s an easy argument to make that they should never have put themselves in such lunatic danger.
 Bears aside, there’s very little tapering along the Svalbardian coastline; this is not a gentle place – the landscape matches the climate, which is to say it is brutal and hints strongly that humans should not live here.

 Yet there’s beauty in this barbarism, too.
 The magnificent sea cliffs of Alkefjellet look as though they’ve been rejected by the Game of Thrones set designers for being a bit too fanciful.
-By contrast, they’ve been embraced by 60,000 breeding pairs of clumsy Brunnich’s guillemot, which take off and land as though they’re flying for the first time every time.On the higher floors of this bird city, an arctic fox goes about his villainous business with ruthless intent.
+By contrast, they’ve been embraced by 60,000 breeding pairs of clumsy Brunnich’s guillemot, which take off and land as though they’re flying for the first time every time.On the higher floors of this bird city, an arctic fox goes about his villainous business with ruthless intent, killing more guillemot chicks than it can possible eat.

-One other bright morning, during a landing at Bellsund, I find myself alone with one, its keen marble eyes occasionally checking on me between naps.
-The time I spend in his (or her) company constitutes one of those magic polar moments that seem to only happen at the ends of the earth.
+On another bright morning, during a landing at Bellsund, I find myself alone with one, its keen marble eyes occasionally checking on me between naps.
+The time I spend in his (or her) company constitutes one of those magically intimate wildlife encounters that seem to only happen at the ends of the earth.
 For a murderous scavenger, the arctic fox can be a cute little bugger.

 The same cannot be said for the walrus, whose bloated frames and overwhelming odour we encounter more than once.
 These illiterate, unwashed masses glide effortlessly through the water, but each beaching is a significant event.
 As one large bull returns to the pungent embrace of his brothers, he’s met with gurgling protest, the air filling with tusks and flatulence.